vxern/ruqqus_dart/README.md

-# ruqqus.dart - The simplest way to interact with the Ruqqus API
+# The simplest way to interact with the Ruqqus API

 ### README - Work in progress